sanjueranga/CS-Notes/Software_Engineering/agile.md

 In conclusion, Agile methodology offers a flexible and customer-centric approach to software development that prioritizes collaboration, adaptability, and delivering value to customers.
 By embracing Agile principles and practices, organizations can improve their ability to respond to changing requirements, deliver high-quality software, and achieve greater success in today's dynamic and competitive market.

-Feel free to customize this note according to your presentation requirements and audience preferences.